Choose another writer in this calendar:

 central themes circle around suffering, sin, and efforts to achieve

-purity of spirit.
-In Paljain jaloin (1928, On bare feet) he expressed his resignation and in Uni ja kuolema (1931, Sleep and death) he bid his farewell to his friends: "There is no door / for friends or visitors to come. / But two doors have I, / two: to dream and to death."
+Paljain jaloin (On bare feet) expressed Kailas's resignation and in Uni ja kuolema he bid his final farewell to his friends: "There is no door / for friends or visitors to come. / But two doors have I, / two: to dream and to death."
 Among

 the central images of the collection are a house, circle, and a strange